Business in NYC

 Fourth of July in Coney Island

 You might find more entertainment at this Fourth of July celebration in Brooklyn than anywhere else in the City.
 While the fireworks are the main event, you can make a full day of it: lay out on the beach, take a spin on Luna Park’s rides and check out special events like the Nathan’s Famous Hot Dog Eating Contest.
 Then claim some space on Coney Island’s beach or its 2.5-mile-long boardwalk to watch the nighttime pyrotechnics, which take place at 9pm and launch just off Coney Island Beach.
-If you want to extend your fun, attend a Cyclones baseball game during the three-day weekend (July 4–6); the first two dates include postgame fireworks.
+Note that all summer long, there are fireworks on Friday nights too, so you can also see them July 3.

 Historic Richmond Town